 Interfaces and Workflow

-1. Web Interface: Full HelpDesk with ticket history, approvals, audit trail
+- Web Interface: Full HelpDesk with ticket history, approvals, and audit trail

-3. VS Code: Right-click on k8s manifest, and then “Ask Kubernetes Agent”
+- VS Code: Right-click on k8s manifest, and then “Ask Kubernetes Agent.”

-Usage-Based on Tickets: Starts at 200 tickets/month at core plan
+Usage-Based on Tickets: Starts at 200 AI tickets/month as part of the Core plan.

 What Counts as a Ticket: